 Amazon Pixeling Guidelines

 A data vendor or ad server must be certified to place pixels, use JS tags, or drop cookies on Amazon websites.
-A complete list of certified third-party technical vendors and their restrictions can be found above.
 Vendors not on the list are not certified to run advertiser-paid studies on Amazon websites.

 Please send a sample of the pixel or tag to your account team at least two days before the flight date along with a point of contact that can be reached quickly.
-Fourth party measurement pixels or tags (ones not on the above approved list) are not permitted to run unannounced.
+Fourth party measurement pixels or tags are not permitted to run unannounced.